BdR76/CSVLint/docs/readme.md

 ![CSV Lint color styles for syntax highlighting](/docs/csvlint_color_styles.png?raw=true "CSV Lint plug-in color styles for syntax highlighting")

+The predefined color sets have been [carefully selected](https://github.com/BdR76/CSVLint/tree/master/extra#generate_colorspy) so that each column color is as different as possible from the next.
 Note that the rendering of the syntax highlighting runs on a separate thread in the background.
 This means that for larger files (~50MB or more) it can happen that the beginning of the file displays column colors but at the end of the